Medically Reviewed By:

 Substance abuse comes in many different forms and can happen for many different reasons.
 While every addiction is different, and the intensity can vary from substance to substance, there are some common reasons people may become addicted to a substance.

-Nicotine and alcohol are examples of legal and loosely regulated legal drugs that have risk for addiction.
+Nicotine and alcohol are examples of legal and loosely regulated legal drugs that have a risk for addiction.
 The Worldwide number of deaths reported by the World Health Organization provides the grim data of 6 million deaths from tobacco use and 2.5 million deaths from harmful alcohol use.
 Usually, individuals develop a habit of smoking cigarettes that they pick up from people around them.
 Because alcohol consumption is a normal occurrence, there is the risk of addiction.
 Prescriptions drugs are also technically legal and create addiction and dependence.

 Prescription drugs can lead to drug abuse.
 It’s very common for people to think that because their doctors give them a prescription, their medication is safe to consume without consequences.
 Unfortunately, Opioid prescriptions are extremely addictive and can act as a gateway to other drugs, like fentanyl or heroin.
 30% of emergency room admissions from prescription abuse involve opioid drugs.
 Addiction to prescription drugs is a very real thing.

-Many people who struggle with depression do not get proper treatment or diagnosis at all.
+On top of that, many people who struggle with depression do not get proper treatment or diagnosis at all.
 Some people who have depression have no idea they suffer from it.
 It makes sense that those struggling with depression tend to self-medicate to handle the symptoms of depression with alcohol, marijuana, cocaine, and various other mind-altering substances.

-Prescription drugs, nicotine, and alcohol are easy to acquire because they are readily available.
-Raising a person’s medicine cabinet or running to the store for a pack and a bottle of vodka is the quickest way to develop a life-consuming addiction.
-It’s very important for prescribed narcotic medication to be out of reach of individuals who are not prescribed them.
+For example, prescription drugs, nicotine, and alcohol are easy to acquire because they are readily available.
+Raiding a person’s medicine cabinet or running to the store for a pack and a bottle of vodka is the quickest way to develop a life-consuming addiction.
+Prescribed narcotic medication needs to be out of the reach of other individuals.

 In many cases, substances like alcohol, marijuana, and prescription painkillers act as a gateway to drugs with a more intense and mind-altering effect.
 The chase for euphoric feelings can then cause users to seek out harder drugs.
 Currently, the opioid epidemic is forcing people to turn to street drugs, like meth or heroin, when their doctor stops writing refills for their prescriptions.